-The Tap & Brew is latest addition to the Old Town beer scene and features its own micro-brewery.
+The Tap and Brew is latest addition to the Old Town beer scene and features its own micro-brewery.
 The inside is plain and functional with a variety of seating options.
-The 6 hand pumps and 14 keg taps sell a full range of beers from both the Cricklade and Swindon Hop Kettle breweries as well as its own experimental and limited run beers.
+The six hand pumps and twelve keg taps sell a full range of beers from both the Cricklade and Swindon Hop Kettle breweries as well as its own experimental and limited run beers.
 There is a small outside drinking area at the front and a larger open area at the back.
 You can also purchase Hop Kettle merchandise and beers to takeaway.
 Cider is from Hungerford Park.

 - Tawny Owl